dlaliberte/bikeshed-intro/index.md

 ```html
 <div algorithm="Foo()">
   The <dfn constructor for=Foo lt="Foo(arg1)">new Foo(DOMString |arg1|)</dfn> [=constructor steps=] are:
   ...
 </div>
 ```

-Within constructor steps, you implicitly have access to `[=this=]`, the instance object being operated on.

 (Bikeshed will make all this slightly easier in the future, see <https://github.com/speced/bikeshed/issues/2525>.)